Let’s Talk Literacy: Upgrade the Effectiveness of your Literacy Block

 What is Balanced Literacy?

-Balanced Literacy follows the same theory of ensuring teachers are providing a balanced approach to teaching Literacy.
+Balanced Literacy [BL] follows the same theory of ensuring teachers are providing a balanced approach to teaching Literacy.
 You want to be sure you are exposing students to grade-level text as well as opportunities to read literature on their own reading level.

 Snag this bundled resource to find out more about each component of Balanced Literacy as well as what the teacher and student roles should be before, during and after instruction.